 We require all job applications to be submitted on our standard application form.
 You may attach a copy of your CV if you wish.

-You can download a copy of our application form here.
+You can request a copy of this the Application form from email@example.com

 2. About The Application Form

 Your application form is an important part of our selection process.
-It will be used, to decide if you will be selected for interview (to see how well you follow instructions and if you have the right mix of knowledge, skills and experience), in the interview (we may ask you more about your previous experience etc.), for checking information with your referees, as a basis for the contract of employment (so it must be accurate as far as possible), as a pre-employment health-screening questionnaire to establish if the vacancy is suitable and employment can be offered.
+It will be used, to decide if you will be selected for interview (to see how well you follow instructions and if you have the right mix of knowledge, skills and experience), in the interview (we may ask you more about your previous experience etc.), for checking information with your referees, as a basis for the contract of employment (so it must be accurate as far as possible), and to establish if the vacancy is suitable and employment can be offered.

 Please complete all sections, read the declaration at the end before you sign it.
 By doing this you are saying that everything you have written is accurate to the best of your knowledge and belief, and you wish to be considered for the job on this basis.